Matt9993/prefect-docs-page/README.md

 ## Sphinx docs
-The documentations with Sphinx were generated in the
+The base folder for the documentations with Sphinx project initialised were generated in the
 ```
 sp-docs
 ```

-Then after creating the rst files, the following command was used to generate the actual html docs.
+Then after creating the rst files (still in sp-docs), the following command was used to generate the actual html docs.
 ```
 sphinx-build -b html . ../docs
 ```